Alberto Santos-Dumont: Airships

-Airships, powered aerostats, were first demonstrated and patented by the Portuguese priest Bartolomeu de Gusmão in 1709, and were flown by the Montgolfier Brothers in 1783, but until the late 19th century had yet to be mastered, having been attempted by Henri Giffard, (Note: A 1902 Argentinean article commented on the similarities between Giffard and Santos-Dumont.)
+Airships, powered aerostats, were first demonstrated and patented by the colonial Brazilian priest Bartolomeu de Gusmão in 1709, and were flown by the Montgolfier Brothers in 1783, but until the late 19th century had yet to be mastered, having been attempted by Henri Giffard, (Note: A 1902 Argentinean article commented on the similarities between Giffard and Santos-Dumont.)
 Charles Renard and Arthur Constantin Krebs in a flight with an electric motor in a closed circuit (Note: According to Henrique Lins de Barros, they were left to the mercy of the wind.
 The engine of Renard's balloon in 1890 reached 55 revolutions per minute; Santos-Dumont's Deutsch Prize flight reached 200.
 After Santos-Dumont won the Deutsch Prize, Renard's colleagues claimed that he had merely replicated Renard's secret work.) in a project abandoned by the French Army, and by the Brazilian Júlio César Ribeiro de Sousa, without success.
 (Note: From the 18th century it had been proposed to use sails, steam engines, human propulsion and electric motors, without success.
 David Schwarz developed an airship with metal cladding and a combustion engine, but died without testing it.)
 Public demonstrations, such as those performed by Santos-Dumont, were important in the sceptical academic environment.

 Due to the weight of electric motors, Santos-Dumont chose the internal combustion engine.
 In initial tests, he hoisted the tricycle he had used in the Paris-Amsterdam race up a tree to check for vibration, which did not occur.
 He modified the engine by putting the two cylinders on top of each other, creating a lightweight 3.5 horsepower unit, which was the first internal combustion engine successfully used in aeronautics.
 (Note: Henrique Lins de Barros, in an article from 2021, says that this engine was patented by the inventor.
 The "Correio Paulistano" says that the engine was refused by the Paris Aeroclub because of the inventor's nationality.)
 An article presented in CENDOC 2021, claims that the aeronautical movement in France was sparked by Santos-Dumont's experiments and Santos-Dumont said he believed his experiences led to the founding of the Aéro-Club de France.

 A detail raised by Santos-Dumont refers to the definition of what would be heavier than air: in June 1902 he published an article in the North American Review arguing that his work on airships was about aviation, because hydrogen gas itself was not capable of taking off, and engine power was also needed.
 He also wrote: "...the flying-machine will be achieved only by the way of evolution, by making the air-ship pass through a series of transformations analogous to the metamorphoses by which the chrysalis becomes the winged butterfly."